0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 :::info Set system file descriptor limit

-The default file descriptor limit ( maximum number of open files ) on some Operating Systems is pretty small.
+The default file descriptor limit ( maximum number of open files ) on some operating systems is pretty small.
 If the nodes are expected to have high throughput, you might consider increasing this limit on the OS level.

-Check your OS documenation on how to achieve this, on Ubuntu distro the procedure is as follows:
+For Ubuntu distro the procedure is as follows ( if you're not using Ubuntu/Debian distro, check the official docs for your OS ) :
 -	Check current os limits ( open files )
 ```shell title="ulimit -a"
 ubuntu@ubuntu:~$ ulimit -a